ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 # CCF 2 Tree Algorithm

-The CCF 2 tree algorithm documents the algorithm based on a binary Merkle tree over the sequence of all ledger entries that is implemented in the CCF version 2 framework.
+The CCF 2 tree algorithm documents the algorithm based on a binary Merkle tree over the sequence of all ledger entries that is implemented in the CCF version 2 framework (see {{CCF_Merkle_Tree}}).

-> Add non-normative pointer to [CCF v2](https://microsoft.github.io/CCF/main/architecture/merkle_tree.html) ?

 ## Additional Parameters        {#parameters}